LinkedInLearning/advanced-mongodb-code-challenges-2504707/chapter-1/challenge-4/README.md

 Use the `aggregate()` method with `$project` to run the following queries in the customers collection:

 1. All customers, but shape the output by only returning their name and the number of `favoriteCategories` for each
-1. The average number of customer `favoriteCategories`, grouped by `state`
+1. The average number of customer `favoriteCategories`, grouped by the `state` for their billing address.

 Consider: